-In California, Extortion (Penal Code 518), commonly known as "blackmail," is the obtaining of money or property from another by threats (oral or written) of future harm.
-Threats include:
+In California, extortion (Penal Code 518), commonly known as "blackmail," is the act of obtaining of money or property from another by threats (oral or written) of future harm.

-- Threats of bodily harm to the person or property of the victim or to a third person;
+- Threats of bodily harm to the person or property of the victim or another person

-- Threats to expose any harmful or embarrassing information related to the victim; or
+- Threats to expose harmful or embarrassing information related to the victim

 Extortion and Related Crimes